pkro/Java-Masterclass/readme.md

 ## 3. First steps

+- basic command line compilation (from src directory): `javac -cp . de/pkro/Main.java`
+  - cp: classpath, current directory so packages used in main can be found

 - **Primitive types are passed by value, Objects by reference; the original object can be changed (if it's not immutable) when passed as a parameter to a method**

 ### 8 primitive types